terraform-ibm-modules/terraform-ibm-observability-da/solutions/instances/README.md

 # IBM Observability Instances Deployable Architecture

-This architecture creates an observability instance on IBM Cloud®  and supports provisioning the following resources:
+This architecture creates an observability instances on IBM Cloud®  and supports provisioning the following resources:

 - A resource group, if one is not passed in.
 - A log analysis instance,